 Geoff descended the stairs, shaking his head, evidently no longer suspecting them of talking about him behind his back.
-They laughed feebly along with him and joined him in his descent.
+They laughed feebly along with him and continued their descent.

-When they were in the Great Hall, Bill parted with Geoff and Jack as they went to the Hufflepuff table and he went to join the other Gryffindors.
-There was very little space left, so he seated himself between Remus Lupin and Cecilia Ratkowski, who were each talking to the people on their other sides--Peter Pettigrew and Lily Evans, respectively.
-James Potter and Sirius Black were sitting across from Bill, with Booth and Leonard not far from them, talking animatedly, evidently, about their Arithmancy class.
-It was strange to Bill not to be with all of his Gryffindor room mates in his classes this year, but it was even stranger not to see Orville sitting down to eat at the Gryffindor table....
+When they were in the Great Hall Bill parted with Geoff and Jack as they went to the Hufflepuff table and he went to join the other Gryffindors.
+There was very little space left so he seated himself between Remus Lupin and Cecilia Ratkowski, who were talking to the people on their other sides—Peter Pettigrew and Lily Evans, respectively.
+James Potter and Sirius Black were sitting across from Bill, with Booth and Leonard not far from them, talking animatedly about their Arithmancy lesson.
+It was strange to Bill not to be with all of his Gryffindor roommates in his lessons this year, but it was even stranger not to see Orville sitting at the Gryffindor table.

-But soon he was no longer thinking about Orville.
-As he ate, he noticed that Sirius Black was looking very, very unkindly at Lily, and that she seemed to be aware of this, although she spoke to Cecilia nonchalantly as though nothing were wrong.
-James Potter also looked at Lily Evans, but Bill thought his expression was different from Sirius'.
-James seemed to be--sad.
+Soon he was no longer thinking about Orville.
+As he ate, he noticed Sirius Black looking very unkindly at Lily, and she seemed aware of this, though she spoke to Cecilia nonchalantly as if nothing were wrong.
+James Potter also looked at Lily Evans, but Bill thought his expression was different from Sirius's.
+James seemed to be—sad.
 Incredibly sad.
-Must still be thinking of his dead girlfriend, Bill thought, his mind turning inexorably back to Orville.
-Would the wounds the living bore ever truly be healed? he wondered, seeing Alex, at the far end of the table, eating slowly and alone.
+Must be thinking of his dead girlfriend, Bill thought, his mind turning inexorably back to Orville.
+Would the wounds the living bore ever truly be healed? he wondered, seeing Alex at the far end of the table, eating slowly, alone.
 It felt like they'd all been blown apart in more than one way by the explosion in Honeyduke's.
 The tension among the seventh years, in particular, was palpable.

-Then he noticed Sirius looking somewhere else, and, turning his head, he saw where; he was glaring at Severus Snape, at the Slytherin table.
-Snape looked back at Black very, very smugly, but also with hatred.
-Bill turned back to his food and was vaguely aware, out of the corner of his eye, that Sirius was motioning to the doorway of the Great Hall, and soon after, Bill heard footsteps moving in that direction.
-When he looked up, he saw Snape walking out of the hall, with Black not far behind.
+He noticed Sirius looking somewhere else, and, turning his head, he saw where; he was glaring at Severus Snape, at the Slytherin table.
+Snape looked back at Black smugly, but also with hatred.
+Bill turned back to his food and was vaguely aware, out of the corner of his eye, that Sirius was motioning to the doorway of the Great Hall.
+Soon after, Bill heard footsteps moving in that direction.
+When he looked up, he saw Snape walking out of the hall with Black not far behind.
 Were they going to duel? he wondered.
-Whatever was going to happen, it didn't look like it would be a particularly friendly meeting...
+Whatever was going to happen, it didn't seem like it would be a particularly friendly meeting.

-Across from him, James Potter looked worried, very worried.
-Next to him, Remus Lupin exuded exhaustion, as though he couldn't be bothered to worry about anything except eating and sleeping.
-However, Pettigrew also seemed to be taking notice of Black and Snape leaving the hall, his beady eyes following the two of them, his pointed nose twitching as though he smelled something putrid.
+Across from him, James Potter seemed very worried.
+Beside him, Remus Lupin exuded exhaustion, as if he couldn't be bothered to worry about anything except eating and sleeping.
+However, Pettigrew also seemed to be taking notice of Black and Snape leaving the hall, his beady eyes following the two of them, his pointed nose twitching as if he smelled something putrid.

-Bill shrugged and went back to eating, trying to catch Juliet's eye for a moment and succeeding only in catching Wallis'.
-He sighed inwardly, trying not to wish for Wallis to turn into a toadstool, in case he performed some accidental magic and it actually happened.
-He'd done that with a garden gnome once who was giving him an especially difficult time, and he'd received a long lecture from his dad about cruelty to non-humans who were capable of human speech.
-He resumed eating, hoping that some time, in the next four years, Wallis Cassell might actually give him a chance to speak to Juliet Hathaway, but he wasn't completely certain that it wasn't hopeless....
+Bill shrugged and went back to eating, trying to catch Juliet's eye for a moment and succeeding only in catching Wallis's.
+He sighed inwardly, trying not to wish for Wallis to turn into a toadstool, in case he performed accidental magic and it actually happened.
+He'd done that with a garden gnome once who was giving him an especially difficult time and he'd received a long lecture from his dad about cruelty to non-humans who were capable of human speech.
+He resumed eating, hoping that at some point in the next four years Wallis Cassell might actually give him a chance to speak to Juliet Hathaway, but he wasn't completely certain that it wasn't hopeless.

 "Well, Black?
 What is it?"
 Snape spat.
 They stood in the dungeon corridor, where they'd gone after leaving the Great Hall.
-Sirius Black looked like he was up to something, and Severus' hand inched toward his wand, ready to pull it out at a moment's notice.
-Sirius Black had a half-smile that Severus didn't like one bit.
+Sirius Black looked like he was up to something, and Severus's hand inched toward his wand, ready to pull it out at a moment's notice.
+Sirius Black had a half-smile Severus didn't like one bit.
 He didn't trust the git as far as he could throw him.
-He almost wished he'd just try to hex him and get it over with so they could stop fooling around and fight properly.
+He almost wished he'd try to hex him and get it over with so they could stop fooling around and duel properly.

-"You'd like to know what we were up to last night, wouldn't you?"
+"You'd like to know what we were up to last night, would you?"
 Black said suddenly.
 Severus' eyes opened wide.
 Was Black actually going to tell him?

-But he didn't like the sound of what Black had said, as though the world revolved around him, so he answered, "Why should I care what you pillocks get up to together?
-I have Lily, and the last time I checked--well, you don't."
+But he didn't like the sound of what Black had said, as if the world revolved around him, so he answered, "Why should I care what you pillocks get up to?
+I have Lily, and the last time I checked, you don't."
 He crossed his arms, looking smugly at Sirius Black, who was clearly seething at the mention of Lily.
 "And what did she do when you tried to kiss her?
-Let me see if I remember..." he said, tapping his chin, trying not to laugh at the memory, while Sirius grew redder and redder with rage.
-Severus finally gave in to his laughter, but then he sobered again and glared at the Gryffindor.
+Let me see if I remember," he said, tapping his chin, trying not to laugh at the memory, while Sirius grew redder and redder with rage.
+Severus finally gave in to his laughter before sobering again and glaring at the Gryffindor.

-"You think I would actually do something as stupid as go where you tell me to, in order to find out what you're all up to?" he sneered.
-"I'm not Pettigrew, for godsake.
-"But mark my words--I will find out what you lot are up to, and you will be punished, or even better--expelled.
+"You think I would do something as stupid as go where you tell me to, in order to find out what you're all up to?" he sneered.
+"I'm not Pettigrew, for god's sake.
+"But mark my words—I will find out what you lot are up to, and you will be punished, or even better—expelled.
 I daresay you're all leaving the castle grounds to go into Hogsmeade.
-Whatever secret route you have was probably used by those poor second years to go into the village, too, and now one of them is dead because of you.
+Whatever secret route you have was probably used by those poor second years to go into the village, too, and one of them is dead because of you.
 Are you proud of yourselves?
 Are you so pleased that you managed to kill a little boy?"

-Suddenly Black had pushed him up against the wall.
-He was shaking, and Severus could tell he'd hit a nerve.
-He feels guilty about the boy, he knew then, although he'd been floundering about rather aimlessly, unsure what would set Black off.
+Suddenly Black had him against the wall.
+He was shaking and Severus could tell he'd hit a nerve.
+He feels guilty about the boy, he knew, though he'd been floundering about rather aimlessly, unsure what would set Black off.
 I did it, he thought proudly.
-He'd gotten to Sirius Black and perhaps now he would say something incriminating...
+He'd got under Sirius Black's skin, and perhaps now he would say something incriminating…

 Black's face was very close to his.
-"Don't you throw that poor boy in my face, Snape.
+"Don't you throw that poor lad in my face, Snape.
 He died because of Death Eaters.
 People like you, who were all probably in Slytherin in school.
-Scheming, ambitious rotters who don't care who they hurt..."
+Scheming, ambitious rotters who don't care who they hurt."

 Black banged him against the stone wall again, and Severus tried not to wince when his head struck it painfully.
 He didn't want to give Black the satisfaction.
-"Anyway, I thought you just said you don't care what we get up to?
+"Anyway, I thought you said you don't care what we get up to?
 Evidently you do.
-But you're confused about something else: you're the one who doesn't care whom you hurt, using Lily the way you are, for a shag whenever you please...."
+But you're confused about something else: you're the one who doesn't care who you hurt, using Lily for a shag whenever you please."

-Now it was Severus' turn to get angry.
+It was Severus' turn to be angry.
 He turned the tables, and in a matter of moments, Sirius Black was the one with his back against the wall and the front of his robes bunched in Snape's hands.
 Black eyes stared into black eyes, their own black hair flying about each of their faces.
-They could almost be brothers--if their names were Cain and Abel.
+They could almost be brothers—if their names were Cain and Abel.
 "You don't talk about her.
-You can't face the fact that none of you Gryffindors are man enough for her...."
+You can't face the fact that none of you Gryffindors are man enough for her."